selimslab/selimslab.github.io/about.md

 title: Welcome!
 ---

-Hi, this is Selim, you can reach me at durufikir at gmail dot com
+Hi, this is Selim, writing here to evaluate, clarify, connect, remember, and share.

+You can reach me at durufikir at gmail dot com